JanuszPXYZ/unPlug/README.md

 ## TODO's

 - It would be cool to not only notify the user in the OSX Notification Center, but also to send a message that would remind him to unplug the computer.

+## Version 0.1.1

+- After the update, the app no longer resides in the bottom bar when active (initially it was visible both in the dock and the status bar).
+It is visible only in the status bar